Biomechanics Lab

 Equipment

-The Biomechanics Laboratory contains an eight-camera Qualisys Motion Capture System with two in-ground Bertec force plates.
+The Biomechanics Laboratory contains an eleven-camera Qualisys Motion Capture System with three in-ground Bertec force plates.
 Additional equipment includes:

-- A 16-channel Delsys Trigno wireless electromyographic (muscle activity) system
+- Delsys wireless electromyographic system for collecting muscle activity data

 - A Zeno Walkway for gait assessment